KNBdev/ExParser/README.md

 - **Expression** <br/> This part contains the definitions behind the expression struct that gets evaluated by the library.
 The expression struct itself only contains the root node of the compiled math expression and serves as an abstraction layer to enable the user to only include one header file instead of multiple ones.

-- **Functions** <br/> This part contains the pure math functions and some additional information about the functions such as whether the function takes one or two arguments, the precedence level of evaluation necessary for the implementation of the Shunting yard algorithm and what type the input and the output are of.
+- **Functions** <br/> This part contains the pure math functions and some additional information about the functions such as whether the function takes one or two arguments, the precedence level of evaluation necessary for the implementation of the shunting yard algorithm and what type the input and the output are of.
 The header of this part can be extended, following the pattern all the other functions are listed.

 - **Node** <br/> This part contains everything about the nodes that the recursive node tree contains of, the core pieces of the evaluation process.

-- **Stack** <br/> This part contains the code for the stack that is needed during the application of the Shunting yard algorithm.
+- **Stack** <br/> This part contains the code for the stack that is needed during the application of the shunting yard algorithm.

 - **Value** <br/> This part contains the definitions for the value structure that is used to store real and complex values and references which are needed during evaluation.